 Both products have serious risks, and can cause changes in behavior, depressed mood, hostility, and suicidal thoughts or actions.
 Since quitting smoking is already difficult, does it make sense to take a drug that can make you feel depressed and suicidal.
-A recent study found that Chantix is especially likely to cause an increase in reported depression, suicide, and self-injury.
-Chantix has other risks as well, and we agree with the researchers who called it “unsuitable” for smoking cessation, unless nothing else has worked.
+One study found that Chantix is especially likely to cause an increase in reported depression, suicide, and self-injury.
+Chantix has other risks as well, and we agree with the researchers who called it “unsuitable” for smoking cessation, unless nothing else has worked.1

 Before taking either of these products, read the product’s patient medication guide in its entirety if you use or plan to use either Chantix or Zyban.
 These guides offer important warnings that you need to know before making a decision.

 This article is based on an article on the FDA web site.
 For more information, click here.